Use Your INSTINCT:

 BibTeX

-title={Use Your {INSTINCT}: INSTruction optimization usIng Neural bandits Coupled with Transformers},
+title={Use Your {INSTINCT}: INSTruction optimization for LLMs usIng Neural bandits Coupled with Transformers},

 author={Xiaoqiang Lin and Zhaoxuan Wu and Zhongxiang Dai and Wenyang Hu and Yao Shu and See-Kiong Ng and Patrick Jaillet and Bryan Kian Hsiang Low},